What Is Pericardial Mesothelioma?

 How is asbestos exposure proven in pericardial mesothelioma cases?

 Asbestos exposure is proven through work history and medical documents.
 Exposure evidence may include working at or living near asbestos job sites.
-A mesothelioma biopsy can show asbestos fibers.
+A pericardial mesothelioma biopsy can show asbestos fibers.
 This may be submitted as medical evidence.

 Can lifestyle factors influence pericardial mesothelioma prognosis?